miyagawa/plack-handbook/en/23_write_your_own_middleware.md

     enable '+MyFramework::Middleware::Foo', ...;

-Or use the non-DSL API,
+or use the non-DSL API,

     $app = MyFramework::Middleware::Foo->wrap($app, ...);